-Dividend equivalents will be credited when dividends are paid on shares of the Company common stock.
+For the non-executive directors' outstanding equity awards, including those RSUs granted in 2021, dividend equivalents will be credited in an amount equal to the per-share cash dividend paid by the Company multiplied by the total number of RSUs subject to such award when dividends are paid on shares of the Company common stock.
 Dividend equivalents will accrue on unvested equity awards in a non-interest-bearing book account and will not be paid to non-executive directors before vesting of the awards.
 The dividend equivalents will be paid in cash when the equity awards vest.
+Any dividend equivalents credited to an RSU award are subject to the same vesting, payment, forfeiture and other terms and conditions as the related award.
 If and to the extent that the underlying equity awards are forfeited, all related dividend equivalents will be forfeited.
 For vested equity awards that remain subject to post-vesting holding until a director's termination of service, dividend equivalents will be paid in cash when dividends are paid on the underlying common stock of the Company, unless the equity award is deferred under the Company's deferred compensation plans as discussed below.